jessicakallberg/Password-Generator/README.md

 This is an application that auto populates a specific password depending on the users preferences.
 You are able to choose between 8-128 characters, as well as choose upper case, lower case, numeric, and symbols.

 Very similar to what you would find partnered with an iphone, when having to use a password for specific sites or applications.
 Many of times your iphone will ask you if you would like to use the password they auto generated or your own.
-Its a great way to ensure you do not have a password that is too easy.
+Its a great way to ensure you have greater security with the passwords you choose.
 This could be used personally and professionally as well.

 Although this was a straightforward assignment/project, I did face a few challenges.
 One of the challenges I faced was understanding how to combine the users preferences together, turn into a string, then push into an empty array.
 Understanding the concepts of Javascript is very possible, being able to put them into action is challenging.
 I do hear it gets better with practice!